MaxMichelutti/AOC2025/README.md

 ### Day 11

 Short story of why you should always double check that your problem is parsed correctly.
 Today I lost like 15 minutes just because I forgot to append to the problem the last line of the input.
-If it was not for that, I would have solved today's problem very quickly: I was very lucky that avoiding the easy brute force solution for part one, ended up payoing for part two, since all I had to do was re-use the same code with different start and end points. <br>
+If it was not for that, I would have solved today's problem very quickly: I was very lucky that avoiding the easy brute force solution for part one, ended up paying for part two, since all I had to do was re-use the same code with different start and end points. <br>
 My opinion on today's advent of code, is that it was overall easy, especially when compared with yesterday.
 Graph theory knowledge was the key for a quick and fast solution.<br>
 Looking forward to tomorrow, which will be the last chapter of this adventure!